Philodendron: cultivation, care and tips

 How to plant a Philodendron step by step:

-The substrate should be light, rich and well-drained to avoid water accumulation around the roots.
-A potting mix for houseplants mixed with a bit of perlite promotes good rooting.
+The substrate should be light, rich, and well-drained to prevent water accumulation at the roots.
+A potting mix for green plants mixed with a bit of perlite promotes good rooting.

-• Choose a pot slightly larger than the root ball, with drainage holes at the bottom.
-Philodendron roots dislike excess water.
+- Choose a pot slightly larger than the root ball, with drainage holes at the bottom.
+The roots of the Philodendron are sensitive to excess water.

-• Mix potting soil for houseplants with perlite, coconut fibre, sphagnum moss or pine bark to facilitate good drainage.
+- Mix potting soil for green plants with perlite, coconut fibre, sphagnum, or pine bark to facilitate good drainage.

-• Place clay pebbles or gravel at the bottom of the pot to prevent water from stagnating.
+- Place clay balls or gravel at the bottom of the pot to prevent water from stagnating.

-• Gently remove the Philodendron from its original pot and loosen the roots slightly if they are too compacted.
+- Gently remove the Philodendron from its original pot and lightly loosen the roots if they are too compacted.

-• Press the soil gently around the root ball to stabilise the plant properly, without compacting it too much.
+- Gently press the soil around the root ball to stabilise the plant, without compacting it too much.

-• Moisten the substrate right after planting, but without soaking the soil.
+- Moisten the substrate immediately after planting, but do not saturate the soil.
 Ensure that water drains well through the drainage holes.

 Discover Leila’s tips for Growing philodendrons indoors